Black coffee won’t help. Nor will making someone sick. Or leaving them to sleep it off.

-Agatha Christie doesn’t write about it as a murder weapon and it doesn’t feature in Cluedo.
-But alcohol is a poison and can sometimes have lethal consequences.
+It may not seem like it but alcohol is a poison and can sometimes have lethal consequences.

 Your body can only process one unit of alcohol an hour.
 Drink a lot in a short space of time and the amount of alcohol in the blood can stop the body from working properly.